-Rule #2: Steal from the Pros
+Headline Rule #2.
+Steal from the Pros

 Okay, you’ve done your research and you know exactly what your readers need.
-Now it’s time to turn your topic into into a killer headline.
+Now it’s time to turn your topic into a killer headline.

 The easiest way to master the art of writing headlines?
-Steal.

 Not in the unethical way.
 In the smart and efficient way.